Kanazawa: 4 Splendid Cherry Blossom Spots to Visit in 2026

 At Mt.
 Okuutatsu Park, visitors can have barbecues, play park golf, and enjoy the beauty of nature at beautiful spots such as the rose garden.

 In spring, check out the blossoms that hang over the pond.
-The flowers are reflected in the water’s surface, turning the surrounding area into beautiful sheades of pink!
+The flowers are reflected in the water’s surface, turning the surrounding area into beautiful shades of pink!
 The park also has double-flowered cherry trees and Yoshino cherry trees, which are some of the most popular sakura types.

-Address: Ishikawa, Kanazawa City, Wakamatsu 32 Google Maps
+Address: Ishikawa, Kanazawa City, Wakamatsu 32 Map

 Access: From JR Kanazawa Station, take the Kita-Tetsu bus bound for Mt.
 Utatsu/Senjukaku (35 minutes, 310 yen) and get off at the Suzumidai 4-chome stop, then walk for 16 minutes

-Homepage: Okuutatsu
+Website: Okuutatsu

-Kanazawa’s cherry blossoms go in bloom from early to mid-April.
+Kanazawa’s cherry blossoms go into bloom from early to mid-April.
 In general, the temperature will range from 11 to 14℃, so you will need a jacket or sweater.
 It gets colder as the day goes on, so if you want to see the flowers at night, you should bring a coat.

 The flowers will bloom all at once and fall from the trees before long, so many people will visit cherry blossom viewing spots.
 The important thing is to be polite.
-Here is some basic etiquette when going to see the flowers.
+Here is some basic etiquette when going to see the blooms.

 Make sure to clean up any trash from bento boxes, snacks, and drinks, and take it with you when you leave.